sayeedk06/sayeedk06/README.md

 - 🔭 I’m currently working on ...
 -->
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🌱 I’m currently studying in Queensland University of Technology with a major in Computer Science
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
-- 📫 How to reach me: <a href="mailto:n11672005@qut.edu.au">n11672005@qut.edu.au</a>

 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->